amangoel185/AQI-analysis-COVID-19/README.md

 ## Dataset

 The dataset used was retrieved from [OpenAQ](https://openaq.org/#/).
-It consists of AQI data collected by [Indian Meteorological Department](https://mausam.imd.gov.in/) at North Campus, University of Delhi, New Delhi.
+It consists of AQI data collected by [India Meteorological Department](https://mausam.imd.gov.in/) at North Campus, University of Delhi, New Delhi.

 ### Coordinates